-He was the guy that was assigned to the Ford officers.
-You walked in, and you spent 10 to 15 minutes with him but mostly because he was trying to get an update on what the hell was going on over at Ford Motor Company.
-In the meantime, he was having something typed out by his secretary, put two pieces of paper in front of you, and you sign them like that, she took them, went out and typed a check, and you walk out.
+A He was the guy that was assigned to the Ford officers.
+You walked

 Ed Polley had driven me over because I didn't know what to do with my car, at this one time, and I showed him the check, and I said, "Can you believe this?"
 Of course, it just stuck to my hand long enough to go over and give it to Ford Motor Company, and then I got the stock, you see, for which I owed my soul!
 But I asked Russ Pembroke once, I said, "How--if I were a businessman--a small businessman--maybe, had a business with \$10,000,000 or something like that, and my credit was great, and I had a contract but I needed money to buy some machines, I needed a \$1,000,000, how long would it take me to get it?"
 He said, "A minimum of three weeks."
 "It has to go to the committee, to this, to that...."
 Three minutes!
 Of course, once I went over and got some money like that, and the market dropped down and then you find out that they are still very friendly.
 But, they're sure on your back, and, fortunately, after six months of paying exorbitant amounts of interest, it seemed, I mean, it doesn't change, but your attitude towards it changes.
 For a period of about six or eight months the market responded, and I was able to make a little money, but, I'll tell you, that scares you to death.